-2. The development of official statistics to cover the private housing rental market and the production of a private housing rental price index was one of the recommendations of the National Statistician's Review of Housing Market Statistics.
+The development of official statistics to cover the private housing rental market and the production of a private housing rental price index was one of the recommendations of the National Statistician's Review of Housing Market Statistics.
 This experimental IPHRP release is aimed towards the production of such an index, and development of the index will take place in order to further satisfy user needs.

 The production of this index is possible due to recent developments of the housing components of the consumer price indices, and although the same data sources are used by both, the methodology of the IPHRP has been further developed in order to produce a regional level series.
-IPHRP will be published on a quarterly basis to facilitate user feedback.
-Once the index has been evaluated, it may be published monthly.
+Historically IPHRP was published on a quarterly basis, from February 2016, this is published monthly.